jtblin/angular-chart.js/README.md

 ### bower

-Bower support has been dropped in Chart.js since version 2.2.0 but you can still use it with Bower thanks to bower-npm-resolver.
+Bower support has been dropped in Chart.js since version 2.2.0 but you can still use it with Bower thanks to bower-npm-resolver if needed but using npm is preferred.

 First, add the resolver in your .bowerrc file: